Mackeul/linux-utils/README.md

 ## The self-signed.sh script

 The self-signed.sh script is designed to create a self-signed wildcard certificate that is good for 100 years.
-The user can use then use the certificate on servers and install the Root certificate as a trusted authority on clients.
+The user can then use the certificate on servers and install the Root certificate as a trusted authority on clients.
 Once installed, we hopefully never have to deal with certs again on the same machines.

 - **Input parameters**: *domain.tld*.
 Default is example.com in script if not provided.
     - Example: /bin/sh self-signed.sh example.com